-The basic apparel market is highly competitive and evolving rapidly.
-Competition is generally based upon brand, comfort, fit, style and price.
+The basic apparel market is highly competitive and rapidly evolving.
+Competition generally is based upon brand, comfort, fit, style and price.
 The majority of our core styles continue from year to year, with variations only in color, fabric or design details.
 Some products, however, such as intimate apparel, activewear and sheer hosiery, do have more of an emphasis on style and innovation.
-Our businesses face competition from other large corporations and foreign manufacturers, as well as smaller companies, department stores, specialty stores and other retailers that market and sell basic apparel products under private labels that compete directly with our brands.
+Our businesses face competition today from other large domestic and foreign corporations and manufacturers, as well as smaller companies, department stores, specialty stores and other retailers that market and sell basic apparel products under private labels that compete directly with our brands.

-Our top 10 customers accounted for 42% of our net sales in 2018.
-Our largest customers in 2018 were Wal-Mart and Target, which accounted for 16% and 12% of total sales, respectively.
+Our top 10 customers accounted for 40% of our net sales in 2019.
+Our largest customers in 2019 were Wal-Mart and Target, which accounted for 14% and 11% of total sales, respectively.
 The increasing bargaining power of retailers can create pricing pressures as our customers grow larger and seek greater concessions in their purchase of our products, while also demanding exclusivity with respect to some of our products.
 To counteract these effects, it has become increasingly important to leverage our national brands through investment in our largest and strongest brands as our customers strive to maximize their performance especially in today's challenging retail economic environment.
 Brands are important in our core categories to drive traffic and project the quality and value our customers demand.

 Consumers are increasingly embracing shopping online through e-commerce platforms.
 As a result, an increasing portion of our revenue across all channels is being generated online through e-commerce platforms.
-We are continuing to develop and expand our omnichannel capabilities to allow a consumer to use more than one channel when making a purchase, including instore, at one of our retail or outlet stores or those of our retail partners, online or with a mobile device, through one of our branded websites, the website of one of our retail partners, or an online pureplay, such as Amazon.
+We are continuing to develop and expand our omnichannel capabilities to allow a consumer to use more than one channel when making a purchase, including in-store, at one of our retail or outlet stores or those of our retail partners, online or with a mobile device, through one of our branded websites, the website of one of our retail partners, or an online retailer, such as Amazon.
 In addition to broadening our assortment of product offerings across all online channels, we are also increasing the proportion of our media budget dedicated to digital marketing.